ljbo82/c-cpp-gcc-builder/docs/user-guide.md

 If your makefile intends to build a library, you can define the type of library being built (static or shared) by defining the variable [`LIB_TYPE`](../variables/#lib_type).

-### Project version

-On certain platforms, the version number is used to customize the filename of generated artifacts.
-The build system understands the [semantic versioning scheme](https://semver.org/).

-In order to set a version to your project, use the variable [`PROJ_VERSION`](../variables/#proj_version).
-This variable is optional and if it is not defined, a standard value `0.1.0` will be assumed.

-!!! notes "Automatic version from git repository"
-    By including the makefile [`git.mk`](../git.mk), you can use one of its exposed variables to be used as your project version.

-    For example, let's assume that your project is versioned using git, and releases are tagged with semantic version values.

-    If you want to use current tag as your project's version, you could create a makefile like this:

-        include $(CPB_DIR)/git.mk

-        PROJ_NAME = hello
-        PROJ_TYPE = lib
-        PROJ_VERSION = $(GIT_TAG)

-        include $(CPB_DIR)/builder.mk

 ## Directories and files

 From this point onwards, the project root directory will be referred to as `<PROJ_ROOT>` and it is the directory where project's `Makefile` is located.